SDU-eScience/UCloud-Courses/Courses/AU/r-demo-course__0000/README.md

 `python create-new-course.py -n r-demo-course -c 0000 -r 2024-01-01 -b rstudio -u au`

-Similarily, you can create the course folder that will include a *Dockerfile*, used for building the image used for running containers, a start_course.sh script for launching course applications and *.yml* files for configuring options for UCloud webpage interface.
+The script creates the course folder that includes a *Dockerfile*, used for building the image, required to run a container, a start_course.sh script for launching course applications and *.yml* files for configuring options for the UCloud webpage interface.

 ## Building docker image